 What is STIR/SHAKEN and how does it impact robocalling?Follow

-If you’ve followed the communications industry at all over the last 18 months, you probably heard about STIR/SHAKEN.
+If you’ve followed the communications industry at all over the past few years, you probably heard about STIR/SHAKEN.
 It's a technology framework that seeks to reestablish trust in voice communications by taking a stronger stance against practices like illegal spoofing for malicious robocalling to help protect consumers against fraud and abuse.